 A point cloud is a large collection of points that represent the 3D surface of the area captured by a drone and contains the most reliable 3D data possible.
 WGS84 is the default coordinate system in which Skycatch typically delivers point cloud data.
 The vertical datum our UTM data is delivered in is WGS84 height above ellipsoid.
 You can view the 3D point cloud directly in your viewer by following the instructions in our guide here.

 This file type is extremely valuable and contains data that allows you to align 3D models, generate contours, conduct volume measurements, and more.
 Often, users use the LAS file to track their sites and validate that their existing build is in line with the original design.
 Skycatch generates these secondary file types (contours, DTMs, DSMs) as well as volume measurements for Skycatch Pro Plan users.
 Many clients import their point cloud data into their existing workflow tools such as AutoCAD Civil 3D.
 You can also view them using an assortment of other apps and software that support LAS formats, such as Cloud Compare.

 3D Mesh file (OBJ):

-A 3D mesh file is a large collection of textured triangles that represent the 3D surface of the area captured by a drone.
+A 3D mesh file is a large collection of textured triangles that represent the 3D surface of the area captured by a drone which gives you a photorealistic version of the point cloud.
 You can view the 3D mesh model directly in your viewer, more details are available here, or in any software that supports the OBJ file format.
 You can use your 3D mesh file to visualize your site and view progress in a 3-dimensional view.
 Often, our users use 3D mesh files mainly for viewing purposes and do not import these files into any further platforms.
 Other programs that can open up OBJ files are Cloud Compare and Meshlabs.